DataDog/documentation/content/guides/process.md

 Everyone's workflow differs.
 Initially the table is displayed at the finest grain, but with the group-by field, you should start your investigation where it's appropriate for you: Grouping by Availability Zone, Host, Cluster, Pod, or wherever.

 From there, you can dig down into finer grains, or inspect each group to see individual processes or containers.
-In the below screenshot, you can see an investigation that started by indexing by deployment, dug into one row to see the containers, and then expanded a container to see the process tree inside.
+In the below screenshot, you can see an investigation that started by indexing by pod and service, dug into one pod to see the containers, and then expanded a container to see the process tree inside.
 In the container inspect tray, we also have some recent context for these metrics.

 -screenshot-